gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 In this chapter, we explored methods for comparing a quantitative response across
 $J$ groups ($J \ge 2$), with what is called the One-Way ANOVA procedure.
 The initial test is based on assessing evidence against a null hypothesis of no difference in the true means for the $J$ groups.
-There are two different methods for estimating these One-Way ANOVA models: the cell-means model and the reference-coded versions of the model.
+There are two different methods for estimating these One-Way ANOVA models: the cell means model and the reference-coded versions of the model.
 There are times when either model will be preferred, but for the rest of the text, the reference coding is used (sorry!).
 The ANOVA $F$-statistic, often presented with